SaiChaitanya1916/FeesManagementSystem/README.md

 # Fees Management System

 ## 📌 Project Purpose
-The **Fees Management System** is a simple Java console application designed for an educational institution's examination branch to manage student fee records.
+The **Fees Management System** is a simple Python console application designed for an educational institution's examination branch to manage student fee records.
 It allows:
 - Viewing student details.
 - Making fee payments.
 - Keeping track of total fees paid and outstanding dues.

-This project is ideal for beginners learning **Java OOP concepts**, **ArrayList usage**, and **console-based menu-driven applications**.
+This project is ideal for beginners learning **Python OOP concepts**, **lists**, and **console-based menu-driven applications**.

 ---